2024 Virtual ISTM Travel Medicine Review & Update Course - On Demand

 Member of the WHO Expert Roster on Travel Health, Geneva, Switzerland, Site Director GeoSentinel, Johannesburg, South Africa, Founding member of Travel Doctor Corporate, Director of the Travel Doctor in South Africa, Medical Director of International Health Management Consultants, Geneva, Switzerland

-Currently involved in providing comprehensive travel health risk management to several multi- national companies, taking care of approximately 5 500 corporate travellers and national employees globally.
+Currently involved in providing comprehensive travel health risk management to several multi- national companies, taking care of approximately 5 500 corporate travelers and national employees globally.

 Associate Editor - The Southern African Journal of Epidemiology & Infection